chrishayuk/chuk-motion/README.md

 ## Overview

-`chuk-mcp-remotion` is an MCP (Model Context Protocol) server that brings the power of [Remotion](https://www.remotion.dev) video generation to AI assistants like Claude.
+`chuk-motion` is an MCP (Model Context Protocol) server that brings the power of [Remotion](https://www.remotion.dev) video generation to AI assistants like Claude.
 It provides a **design-system-first approach** with comprehensive design tokens, enabling AI to create professional, animated videos optimized for **YouTube, TikTok, LinkedIn, Instagram Stories**, and more.

 ### Key Features